Hexagon/pup/docs/src/faq.md

 **Q: Can I run multiple instances simultaneously?**

 A: Yes, you can run multiple instances simultaneously.
-However, it is essential to ensure that each instance has a separate configuration file and that they do not conflict with each other in terms of process IDs or shared resources.
+By default, each instance will use a separate port for the internal Rest API used when issueing cli commands.

 **Q: Is there a limit to the number of processes Pup can manage?**